diegopacheco/java-pocs/pocs/packagelevel-fun/README.md

 * How to use Package Object with Annotations
 * How to read info from runtime/stack
 * Simple Fuzzy Matching
+* Structured Logging by design to force introspection

 ### Pros